TheFinalDawn/TheFinalDawn/README.md

 </div>
 <br />

-~~The card up there may be inaccurate, depending on if I've uploaded my random projects by now.~~
+Disclaimer: The above card only reads my github projects, and not the various things I have worked on but not published on github specifically.

 Languages I know (somewhat ordered by experience):
 * JS/Node (I use this for more than I should)
-* HTML/CSS (can't design to save my life though lol)
+* HTML/CSS (note this is independent from designer skill)
 * Python
-* Java
+* Java (makes me go :D)
 * C#
 * C++ (hardly any knowledge)

-Bash, CMD, and Git should be put in their own category though.
+Bash, CMD, Git, and similar niche commandline languages should be put in their own category though.

 <!--